RIT-EVT/EVT-core/docs/source/index.rst

 the location of the GCC ARM toolchain.
 The README will go over setting the environment variable and building EVT-core.

 Several samples are included in EVT-core directly.
-As a libary, EVT-core can be linked against in external projects.
+As a libzzary, EVT-core can be linked against in external projects.

 .. toctree::